orsenthil/senthil.learntosolveit.com-deploy/posts/2007/02/22/recent-books.md

 [50bookchallenge](http://community.livejournal.com/50bookchallenge/profile) and
 I have started enjoying reading one book after the other.

-After Men who made new physics, I started reading Shashi Tharoor's ["5 Dollar Smile"](http://www.shashitharoor.com/books/five-dollar/fivedollarsmile.htm).
+After Men who made new physics, I started reading {{% wikipedia article="Shashi Tharoor" %}}'s ["5 Dollar Smile"](http://www.shashitharoor.com/books/five-dollar/fivedollarsmile.htm).
 This is a compilation of early writings of Shashi Tharoor in his adolescence.
 So, you might find him attracted towards pretty girls, interest in sex topics